Start a New Organization

 Students wishing to organize into a new organization must meet the following criteria:

 - Have at least four (4) chartering members.
 Each member must be currently enrolled at Georgia Southern University.
 Note: One of the four students must be designated as the initial Registered Agent.
 The Registered Agent is the legal contact and spokesperson for the group.
 Each chartering member must possess a minimal 2.5 cumulative GPA (OSA staff reserves the right to check officer’s academic standing).

 - Secure an organizational Advisor.
 Advisor must be a full-time faculty/staff member and has been an employee for 6 months at Georgia Southern University.

 - Draft a Constitution/Bylaws that will govern your organization.
 Use this checklist to help you create your own Constitution/Bylaws for your new organization.

 - Have two (2) chartering members attend a New Organization Charting Workshop to learn about the new student organization chartering process.
-Note: One of these officers must be the registered agent (president).
-This meeting can be scheduled here.
+Note: One of these officers must be the registered agent (President).

-- After completion of the New Organization Chartering Training and submitting the evaluation and officer agreements, the registered agent (president) must submit an official, new organization registration form (with a formal Constitution) via MyInvolvement.
+- After completion of the New Organization Chartering Training and submitting the evaluation and officer agreements, the registered agent (President) must submit an official, new organization registration form (with a formal Constitution) via MyInvolvement.

 Note: Please allow the Office of Student Activities at least two weeks to process requests.